 I have a dancer older than 7 that has never danced, is there a level I class for them?

 We are currently working on expanding our beginner level I classes for older dancers.
 You should expect to see more of these classes in the upcoming season.
 Check our schedule page for current classes, and check back again in Aug, 2017.

 If we are taking multiple styles, should they all be the same level?

 No, it is possible that you may be in a level I ballet class, and a level II hip hop class.
 It will all depend on the dancers abilities with each style.

 Will you be adding more teen classes to the schedule?

 Absolutely!
 PCPA grew organically out of the Small Fry program following along with the needs of our students.
 As our kids grow older, the program will start to offer more classes to accommodate the age groups.
 We are now going into our 4th year of PCPA and we have one official teen class on the schedule.
 We are considering adding at least one more teen class in Fall 2017.
 However we are not too far off from a full teen program.
 Please check back soon.

 Not at this time.
 We may bring them back in the form of workshops or master classes in the future.

 How many dancers are in your program?

-At our peak season PCPA and SFDC have a combined 1000+ dancers enrolled in the program.
+At our peak season PCPA and SFDC have close to a combined 1000 dancers enrolled in the program.
 This makes us one of the largest dance schools in the Bay Area.